 Overall, however, where you position your extension will be completely up to you.
 Maximum sunlight is probably going to be likely if you position it to face the south; however, this isn’t always possible.
 Do also bear in mind that, depending on where you install your conservatory, you may need to ask for planning permission from your local council or elsewhere.

 It can be easy to think that conservatories all come in one particular style, shape or form.
 However, this is very rarely the case!
-We are proud to be able to design, build and install a huge variety of different looks for conservatories for all our customers.
-In fact, we encourage them to take a closer look at what we have available before making a firm decision.
+The ideal conservatory company should be able to design, build and install a huge variety of different looks for conservatories for their customers.
+We encourage you to take a closer look at what each company have available before making a firm decision.

 Conservatories can arrive in modern, contemporary styles, or they may look more flattering with a period touch.
 This means you could install a conservatory that’s inspired by Victorian standards, or you could even go for something that’s Art Deco inspired.
-The choice really is up to you, but do remember that our team is here to help you when it comes to the design as well as the manufacture and installation.
-We are experts in the look and feel of a great conservatory as well as in the final product!
+The choice really is up to you, but do remember that website is here to help guide you when it comes to the design, manufacture and installation of your new conservatory.

 You may well be using your new conservatory during the warmer months most of all, but you should be thinking about how you are going to keep your extension warm when winter rolls around.
 The fact of the matter is, a conservatory left to freeze over in the cold will suffer from condensation.
 You may even find that you grow mould over the course of the cold snap, which is going to be a hassle for you to get rid of.

 Therefore, think about radiators, heaters or even under-floor heating.
 These will help to keep your extension feeling warm and cosy during the autumn and winter, and what’s more, it will help to make your new space a great place to hang out during the chilly months, too!